spencertipping/tau/doc/pi-intent.md

 This continuity between "type-like things" and "value-like things" is important: although many functional languages are designed such that their value and type spaces are somewhat orthogonal, the compiler is helpful only when inferring types. π is different in that both are considered unknowns that the compiler is allowed to infer.
 Because this often results in ambiguity, the compiler is required to minimize the global (conditionally-aware) entropy of the result.

 Compilation is executed by [the parser](pi-parsing.md), whose purpose is to shift the entropy basis from user input to compiled output.

-## Entropy basis shifts
-If matrices shift linear bases, then distributions shift entropy bases.
-And just as machine-coding effort is measured in bits, human-coding effort is also measurable -- and we can refer to that as "entropy" as well.
-In practice it's derived from ergonomic properties, but the principle is the same.

-So a π intent basis shift amounts to a transcoder: decoding human inputs along the ergonomic entropy distribution and encoding along the conditionally-informed output probability distribution (where conditions incorporate whatever intent constraints that may apply).